pebender/BiTWeather/docs.jl/src/index.md

 ## Chill Models

-When deciding on fruit producing plants, the gardener wants to know whether or not the plants will set fruit where they live.
+When deciding on fruit producing plants, we want to know whether or not the plants will set fruit where we live.
 For many plants, including varieties of fruit trees, varieties of cane berries and strawberries, a major contributing factor to whether or not the plant will set fruit is how much [chill](https://en.wikipedia.org/wiki/Chilling_requirement) the plant receives while dormant.
 People measure chill in different ways but the goal is the same: estimate whether or not there is enough chill during dormancy to set fruit.

 BiTWeather.jl implements the following chill estimation models: